ron-wolf/fastcat/README.md

 ## The Anti-Pitch

 Some missing features and less support.
-Also, binaries are currently only available for x86\_64 Linux.
+Binaries are currently only available for x86\_64 Linux.

 ## Building